jmdiegel707/MineCord/ConfigHelp.md

   - Boolean
   - Sends to the websocket when any entity's position is modified.

-- ItemUse:
-  - Boolean
-  - Sends to the websocket when someone uses or atttempts to use an item.

 - RecipeGain:
   - Boolean
   - Sends to the websocket when player learns a recipe.